Vladimir Bekhterev: Legacy

 Vladimir Bekhterev's contributions to science and specifically psychology were impressive.
 Bekhterev was a force in the science of neurology; greatly expanding knowledge on how the brain works as well as the parts of the brain.
 For instance, his research on the hippocampus allowed for the understanding of one of the most central portions of the brain vital to the function of memory.
 Moreover, his influence to psychology was immeasurable.
-Bekhterev’s works laid the groundwork for the future of psychology.
+Bekhterev's works laid the groundwork for the future of psychology.
 His ideas regarding Objective psychology as well as his views on reflexes were a cornerstone of behaviorism.

-According to a study conducted in 2015, Sechenov was included in "Russia team on medicine".
+According to a study conducted in 2015, Vladimir Bekhterev included in "Russia team on medicine".
 This list includes fifty-three famous Russian medical scientists from the Russian Federation, the Soviet Union, and the Russian Empire who were born in 1757—1950.
 Physicians of all specialities listed here.
 Among them Vladimir Demikhov, Sergei Korsakoff, Ivan Pavlov, Nikolay Pirogov, Victor Skumin.